Culture of England: Architecture

-In addition to this, around the same time the Industrial Revolution paved the way for buildings such as The Crystal Palace.
+The Industrial Revolution paved the way for buildings such as The Crystal Palace.
 The introduction of the sheet glass method into England by Chance Brothers in 1832 made possible the production of large sheets of cheap but strong glass, and its use in the Crystal Palace created a structure with the greatest area of glass ever seen in a building.
 It astonished visitors with its clear walls and ceilings that did not require interior lights.
-Edwardian followed in the early 20th century.
+Edwardian architecture followed in the early 20th century.
 Other buildings such as cathedrals and parish churches are associated with a sense of traditional Englishness, as is often the palatial 'stately home'.
 Many people are interested in the English country house and the rural lifestyle, evidenced by the number of visitors to properties managed by English Heritage and the National Trust.

 Landscape gardening as developed by Capability Brown set an international trend for the English garden.
 Gardening, and visiting gardens, are regarded as typically English pursuits.
 By the end of the 18th century the English garden was being imitated by the French landscape garden, and as far away as St. Petersburg, Russia, in Pavlovsk, the gardens of the future Emperor Paul.
 It also had a major influence on the form of the public parks and gardens which appeared around the world in the 19th century.

 Inspired by the great landscape artists of the seventeenth century, the English garden presented an idealized view of nature.
 At large country houses, the English garden usually included lakes, sweeps of gently rolling lawns set against groves of trees, and recreations of classical temples, Gothic ruins, bridges, and other picturesque architecture, designed to recreate an idyllic pastoral landscape.
 The English garden was centred on the English country house, stately homes and parks.
 English Heritage and the National Trust preserve large gardens and landscape parks throughout the country.
 The RHS Chelsea Flower Show is held every year by the Royal Horticultural Society and is said to be the largest gardening show in the world.

 Following the building of the world's first seaside pier at Ryde, the pier became fashionable at seaside resorts in England during the Victorian era, peaking in the 1860s with 22 being built in that decade.
 A symbol of the typical English seaside holiday, by 1914 more than 100 pleasure piers were located around the UK coast.
 Regarded as being among the finest Victorian architecture, there are still a significant number of seaside piers of architectural merit still standing, although some have been lost, including two at Brighton in East Sussex and one at New Brighton in the Wirral.
 Two piers, Brighton's now derelict West Pier and Clevedon Pier, were Grade 1 listed.
 The Birnbeck Pier in Weston-super-Mare is the only pier in the world linked to an island.
 The National Piers Society gives a figure of 55 surviving seaside piers in England.